MelonKony/millmint/content/factbook/society/state/espionage.md

 Espionage in Vekllei is considered the 'first thorn' of 'assertive defence' practiced by the 4th Commonwealth.
 It is maintained offensively, as operations, and defensively as counterintelligence.
 The means by which it does are a source of endless contention in Commonwealth parliaments, the Vekllei public and foreign governments,[^1] but since independence in 2015 espionage has been conducted much the same -- and so can be assumed to be achieving strategic goals.

-Overseas strategic and industrial espionage primarily falls under the control of the Commonwealth National Intelligence Directorate, usually called Noshem, which maintains several subordinate bureaus organised regionally.
+Overseas strategic and industrial espionage primarily falls under the control of the Commonwealth National Intelligence Directorate, usually called {{<link/noshem>}}, which maintains several subordinate bureaus organised regionally.

 Current intelligence doctrine values 'signal operations' -- visible strategic actions that 'signal' messages to public enemies of the Commonwealth state, and maintaining plausible deniability.
 The line between civilian and military intelligence operations is not always clear, and Noshem is implicated in assassinations and executions of state enemies overseas.
 The Vekllei intelligence community is known to recruit ideological and nationalist sympathisers to perform actions on behalf of the state, and to this end has among the largest networks of informants of any espionage ring in the world.